-Behaviour: All staff received STEPS, Therapeutic Thinking training which is the Hertfordshire County Council's preferred method for behaviour management.
-Staff then undertook STEPS refresher training in January 2023.
-The STEPS approach is reinforced through our dual coded behaviour policy which is shared with, referred to and used daily in all lessons and unstructured time.
-Assemblies remind and promote the expectations of behaviour and we use Jenny Mosely inspired Golden Rules to encourage positive choices.
-Positive behaviour is encourage through use of Dojos and 'Stars in the Jar' in KS1 and KS2.
+Behaviour: All staff received Therapeutic Thinking refresher training in Spring Term 2024 which is the Hertfordshire County Council's preferred method for behaviour management.
+The Therapeutic Thinking approach is reinforced through our dual coded behaviour policy which is shared with, referred to and used daily in all lessons and unstructured time.
+Assemblies remind and promote the expectations of behaviour and we use promote Golden Rules to encourage positive choices.
+Positive behaviour is encouraged through use of Dojos and 'Stars in the Jar' in KS1 and KS2.
 Golden rules and our Behaviour Policy are displayed clearly and referred to in all areas around our school.
+Each class has a copy of a 'Reflection book' - A visual resource to support restorative conversations (as a consequence) or anti social behaviour.

 Autism: The Hertfordshire Autism Quality Offer aligns with the SEND Quality Offer-Hertfordshire's statement on high quality provision and outcomes for children and young people with special educational needs and disabilities.
 The Autism Quality Offer describes the special educational provision that settings are encouraged to have available for children and young people who have autism or social communication needs and includes links to resources and training available to settings across Hertfordshire.
 Staff have received Autism training 'Making Sense of Autism' using the AET materials on 16.04.18.
-We will be having an Autism training refresher during this academic year.
+We are due to have refresher training in the upcoming academic year.
+Staff regularly are giving opportunities to attend HAT online training to meet the needs of individuals in their class.

-Cognition and Learning: Staff have received training to support children with learning needs from Colnbrook Outreach Service and the SpLD Outreach team.
+Cognition and Learning: Staff have received advice to support children with learning needs from Colnbrook Outreach Service and the Acorn team.
 The support includes adapting resources as well as delivering specific interventions to identified children.
 Regular updates are discussed through staff meetings.